kukuu/integration/severless-computing-v-containers.md

 Containers are constantly running, and therefore cloud providers have to charge for the server space even if no one is using the application at the time.

-There are no continued expenses in a serverless architecture because application code does not run unless it is called.
+There are no continued expenses in a serverless architecture because the application code does not run unless it is called.
 Instead, developers are only charged for the server capacity that their application does in fact use.